-Gary has funded healthcare for 32 patients in 8 countries.
+Gary has funded healthcare for 51 patients in 10 countries.

-Karen is a two-year-old child from Tanzania, who is the last born child in a family of four children.
-Karen’s father works at a mine while her mother works as a storekeeper at a local school.
-Through their income, they are able to support their family's basic needs.
-Karen was diagnosed with bilateral genu varus, meaning her legs curve outward.
+Nervin is almost two years old and is a playful and charming boy.
+He has a twin brother by the name of Navin.
+Nervin's father works as a phone repair person while the mother is a housewife.
+Over the December holidays, Nervin's mother visited her parents in Arusha, where Watsi's medical partner is located.
+When his grandparents saw the condition of Nervin's legs, they advised his parents to seek treatment.
+Nervin has been diagnosed with bilateral genu varus, where his legs bow outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she struggles to walk.
-Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Karen.
-The procedure is scheduled to take place on February 13th.
-Treatment will hopefully restore Karen's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Karen’s father says, “Please help my daughter get this treatment so that she will be able to walk well without pain.”
+As a result, he has a hard time walking and doing all the things he wants to do.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Nervin.
+The procedure is scheduled to take place on January 11th.
+Treatment will hopefully restore Nervin's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
+Nervin’s mother says, “Please help my children, they are struggling to walk and their legs keep worsening.”